drewf24/world-airbnb/data-analysis/data-analysis.md

 understanding of the dataset we are working with.
 After finding out that both Manhattan and Brooklyn dominated the Airbnb scene in terms of number of listings, we wanted to see how these two locations play a role in the price of Airbnbs.
+We predicted that Manhattan would have a higher true median price than Brooklyn because Manhattan is known from previous knowledge to be a higher-class neighborhood.
 So, we conducted a hypothesis test to determine if there is a true median price difference between these two cities.
 We concluded that we did indeed have enough convincing evidence to conclude that there is a true median price difference with Manhattan’s median price being higher than Brookly’s median price.
 After conducting a confidence interval for different in true median price, we are 95% confident that the median price in Manhattan is between $55 and $65 higher than the median price in Brooklyn.
 We then created a colored scatterplot map to see how coordinates play a role in the price of Airbnbs.
 We concluded that Manhattan has the greatest frequency of median or above listings at 68.757%, followed by Brooklyn at 40.380%.
 Queens has 24.448%, Staten Island has 21.739% and the Bronx has 15.294%.
-We then decided to look into the top ten neighborhoods and surprisngly we found that the Bronx contains the neighborhood, Eastchester, with the highest median price of $475.00.
+We then decided to look into the top ten neighborhoods and surprisngly we found that the Bronx contains the neighborhood, Eastchester, with the highest median price of
+$475.00.

 ### Part II: Availability and Property Listing